scx153/pervasive-camera-raspy/Readme.md

 ## How to use this repo
 1. Clone this repository
-1. open terminal and type npm install
+1. open terminal and change directory to this repo and type npm install